Derek Lalonde: Pity party over, time for Detroit Red Wings to end winless skid

 MORITZ SEIDER:Red Wings 'don't need to take guys' heads off,' but be tougher

 The Wings lost Bertuzzi (injury) and Vrana (players assistance program) two games into the season, and were able to keep rolling.
-It is a little different now in that the race to make the playoffs is peaking, but to Lalonde's point, the Wings had leads both games over the weekend, and ended up losing in regulation.
+It is a little different now in that the race to make the playoffs is peaking, but to Lalonde's point, the Wings had leads in both weekend games before losing in regulation.

 "Those games were extremely winnable," Lalonde said.
 "We led the Islanders going into the third, did not manage it.
 The Philadelphia game, it was there for the taking.
 We need to improve in those situations, that’s on me to get the group motivated to stay on track here.